 OLTL staff, providers, participants, family members, and Service Coordinators will receive education and training on the updated policies and procedures that are developed as a result of OLTL's assessment and remediation efforts.
-OLTL will periodically offer training to HCBS providers through face-to-face methods or by webinar, which will cover clarifications relating to the final rule as well as any new policy or procedures providers will be expected to comply with in the future.
+OLTL will periodically offer training to HCBS providers through face-to-face methods or by webinar, which will cover clarifications relating to the final rule as well as any new policy or procedures providers will be expected to comply with.
 HCBS providers who need to take additional steps to come into compliance with the final rule will receive technical assistance from OLTL in order to become compliant.

-Target Dates for Training: August and September 2016
+Target Date: August and September, 2016